jpn12/Secure-Web-Application-Architecture/README.md

 -----------------------------------------------------------------------------------------------------------------------------------------------

-While designing this project, I realized I didn’t want my web application to be directly exposed to the internet.
+As I planned the architecture, I decided that my web application should not be directly exposed to the internet.
+By keeping it internal, I could reduce the attack surface, avoid direct traffic hitting the App Service, and ensure that all inbound access is filtered and inspected through the Application Gateway and WAF.
-Why is that?

-When a web app is publicly exposed, it becomes an easy target for attackers.
-They can freely scan it for vulnerabilities using tools like Nmap, Nikto, or automated bots that constantly crawl the internet looking for weaknesses.
-These scans can reveal:
-- Open Ports
-- Outdated Frameworks
-- Exposed endpoints
-- misconfigurations
-- etc...

 I built a Virtual Network (VNet) and created 4 subnets within it to provide network segmentation:
 - Web Application Subnet